HiDeoo/toggler-vscode/README.md

 ]
 ```

-If these default toggles don't fit your preferences, you can disable them in your prefernces to only use custom toggles.
+If these default toggles don't fit your preferences, you can disable them in your settings to only use custom toggles.

 ## License